Bob-O-Rama/cvfind/README.md

 # cvfind
 Project cleanup and cpfind alternative for Hugin
 # Introduction
 cvfind is intended to be a robust alternative to Hugin's cpfind for tile sets containing repeated patterns or nearly identical but distinct image tiles.
-Its command line options are compatible with Hugin's calling convenmtions and can be used directly from Hugin as a generic control point detector.
+Its command line options are compatible with Hugin's calling conventions and can be used directly from Hugin as a generic control point detector.
 Additional options can tune cvfind to significantly improve control point detection for tiled projects with disciplined shooting patterns.

 cvfind acts as a wrapper for many of opencv's detector and matcher algorithms, including methods that are more robust for matching blurry subject matter or containing line like features ignored by cpfind's SIFT.
 In short, it can find many more high quality control points and offers a variety of methods to identify them.